Saint David Parish, Dominica

 Saint David is one of Dominica's ten administrative parishes, located on the eastern side of the island.
 It is bordered by St. Andrew to the north; St. Joseph, St. Paul and St. George to the west; and St. Patrick to the south.
-It has an area of 131.6 km² (50.8 mi²), and has a population of 6,789.
+With that, it's bordered by five other parishes, more than any other one in Dominica.
+It has an area of 131.6 km2 (50.8 mi2), and has a population of 6,789.

 Settlements

 Its largest settlement is Castle Bruce, with a population of 1,653.
-It includes the Indigenous community of the *Carib Territory.
-(Kalinago Territory) which has a population of about 3000 spread across 7 hamlets.
+It includes the Indigenous community of the Kalinago Territory (formerly the Carib Territory) which has a population of about 3000 spread across 7 hamlets.
 Other villages include: